Degree Requirements: See Requirements Tab

 Complementary and Integrative Medicine

 This survey course introduces integrative professions and practices within a system for health, wellness, and healing.
 Throughout the term, students will critically investigate the research literature supporting the paradigms, practices, and services associated with complementary systems including naturopathy, manual, and traditional medicine.
 In addition, specific modalities within the systems will also be explored.
 These topics include naturopathy, homeopathy, herbal medicine, chiropractic medicine, massage therapy and bodywork, Traditional African and Chinese Medicine, acupuncture, and Ayurveda.
 The final module concludes with an examination of trends and opportunities in the field of integrative health and wellness.
-3 credits

 —Devorah Curtis, Ph.D., Mind-Body Medicine Department Chair